-- Students who score 1300+ in SAT Exam and have Family Income Less than 8 LPA: The applicant receives a full tuition fee waiver.
+Students who score 1300+ in SAT Exam and have Family Income Less than 8 LPA receive a full tuition fee waiver.

-The Last exam date for SAT 2021 is December 4, 2021.
-The result for it will be declared by December 17, 2021.
-If you are looking for details related to the test centers and exam day checklist, refer to the next section.
+The last exam date for SAT 2022 is December 3, 2022.
+The result for it will be declared by December 16, 2022.
+If you are looking for details related to the test centres and exam day checklist, refer to the next section.
 You should also keep a tap on all the important dates related to SAT.

-The SAT 2022 will be conducted in major Tier-1, Tier-2, and Tier-3 cities of India.
-Due to the wide coverage of test centers in India, it becomes easy for applicants to appear for exams without any hassles.
-The college board releases the list of exam centers after the notification of exam dates.
-As an Indian applicant, you can easily choose the SAT test centers in India while filling up the SAT Registration Form Online.
+The SAT 2023 will be conducted in major Tier-1, Tier-2, and Tier-3 cities in India.
+Due to the wide coverage of test centres in India, it becomes easy for applicants to appear for exams without any hassles.
+The college board releases the list of exam centres after the notification of exam dates.
+As an Indian applicant, you can easily choose the SAT test centres in India while filling up the SAT Registration Form Online.

 Test Day Checklist

-Here is an SAT Test Day Checklist which candidates appearing for SAT Exam needs to follow:
+Here is an SAT Test Day Checklist that candidates appearing for SAT Exam need to follow:

 - Due to Covid-19, it is mandatory to wear face masks or face covers.